 These tragedies were caused by voting rules often used by nations and towns, co-ops and corporate boards.

-In a South Korean presidential election, two liberals faced the heir of a military dictatorship.
-The liberals got a majority of the votes but split their supporters; so the conservative won under a plurality vote-counting rule.
-These rules elect whoever gets the most votes; 50% is not required.
-The winner claimed a mandate to continue repressive policies.
+A plurality vote-counting rule elects whoever gets the most votes; a majority, 50% is not required.
+The winner claimed a mandate to continue oppressive policies.
 Years later he was convicted of treason in the tragic killing of pro-democracy demonstrators.